ChekaZ/slate/source/index.html.md

 `All Tips are on-chain, so a txfee needs to be included into every tip, here is the list of MinTips & TxFees for each Coin`

 <aside class="warning">
-Please keep in mind that these "fees" are only get withhold, if the txfee is lower at the current point, you will only get deducted the txfee which the network took.
+Please keep in mind that these "fees" are only withheld, if the txfee is lower at the current point, you will only get deducted the txfee which the network took.
 </aside>

 *TZC*<br>